vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 - Check out [Kubernetes 101](https://kube.academy/courses/kubernetes-101) on KubeAcademy, particularly if you've never worked with Kubernetes before.

+- Optionally [install `stern`](https://github.com/wercker/stern/releases), a tool that makes it easy to tail the logs during builds.
+  - Command to install with Homewbrew on Mac OS `brew install stern`

+- Have the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to interact with your cluster.
+  - Command to install with Homebrew on Mac OS `brew install kubectl`

+- Accessible Docker V2 Registry, [DockerHub](https://hub.docker.com/) will suffice it is free and creating an account is easy.

 - Follow the documentation for [installing `kpack`](https://github.com/pivotal/kpack/blob/master/docs/install.md/) in your Kubernetes cluster.

-- Optionally [install `stern`](https://github.com/wercker/stern/releases), a tool that makes it easy to tail the logs during builds.

 ## Initial `kpack` Configuration